 It’s a good idea to read the application and try to understand what the ideal applicant looks like from the reviewer’s perspective.
 Does the application refer to leadership experience, entrepreneurship, extracurricular activities, or passion for giving back?

-Your application as a whole should reflect the characteristics the application is looking to find.
+Your application should reflect the characteristics the application is looking to find.
 Make the reviewer see that YOU are the ideal candidate.
 Looking at the list you made before, would any of these people be able to comment on these qualities specifically?
 For example, a club advisor may be able to comment on your passion for your club’s mission and commitment to your peers.

 How to Ask: